TommyInnit: Early life

-Internet career
+Career

 Simons created his first YouTube channel, Channelnutpig, on 15 February 2013 and his TommyInnit channel on 24 December 2015.
 He uploaded his first video on his TommyInnit channel in September 2018.
 Simons typically uploads videos of himself playing Minecraft.
 He began streaming on Twitch in late 2018 and regularly streams Minecraft and Just Chatting.

 On 4 July 2020, Simons joined the Dream SMP, a roleplay-focused Minecraft server run by YouTuber Dream.

 On 20 January 2021, Simons live streamed the finale of the Dream SMP, titled The Dream SMP Finale, which peaked at over 650,000 viewers, making it the third-highest all-time concurrent viewer livestream on Twitch, overtaking Ninja's Fortnite collaboration with Drake.
-His streaming ventures would then earn him two Guinness World Records, with the help of content creator Jack Massey Welsh, an individual with over 10 million subscribers, for "most viewers of a Minecraft gameplay live stream on Twitch" and "most followed Minecraft channel on Twitch".
+His streaming ventures would then earn him two Guinness World Records, with the help of content creator Jack Massey Welsh, for "most viewers of a Minecraft gameplay live stream on Twitch" and "most followed Minecraft channel on Twitch".

-In 2023, Simons, along with fellow Twitch streamers and YouTubers Wilbur Soot, Philza, Slimecicle, and Ranboo, started a new comedy group YouTube channel called The Sorry Boys.
-The group officially went on an indefinite hiatus in March 2024.
+In 2023, Simons, along with fellow Twitch streamers and YouTubers Wilbur Soot, Philza, Slimecicle, and Ranboo, started a new comedy group YouTube channel called Sorry (also known as The Sorry Boys).
+The group officially went on an indefinite hiatus in March 2024, without any particular reason stated apart from "current circumstances".
+In the days leading up to the hiatus, Wilbur Soot had been involved in allegations of misconduct.

+In 2025, Simons transitioned from Minecraft-focused content to personal videos and co-hosted the podcast Shut Up I'm Talking with fellow content creator Jack Manifold.
+In early 2026, he expressed interest in returning to Minecraft content and was announced to be competing in MC Championship: Spell Bound shortly thereafter, marking his first appearance in the event in nearly two years.

+In April 2026, Simons began his new series 100 Questions with Tom Simons where he interviews guests with 100 questions or less before the interview ends.
+It is the first original digital channel produced by Sony Pictures Television's digital studio initiative.
+Notable guests include Stephen Fry, Robert Webb, and physicist Brian Cox.

 Podcasting

-In September 2024, he and frequent collaborator Jack Manifold launched a podcast called Shut Up I'm Talking.
-Guests have included Dan and Phil, DanTDM, Jacksepticeye, Jedward, Philza, Tubbo, James Marriott, WillNE and MatPat.